timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 The copper tank is a sprinkler used by the duergar to fertilize the fungi in the pit.
 The copper pipe that extends from the tank is 10 feet long and can be turned so that its nozzle points in any direction.
 The nozzle is pointed toward the pit by default.

 Any creature can use an action to open or close a valve on the tank, releasing a cloud of pungent fertilizer that fills a 30-foot cube.
 The cloud grows 10 feet per side each round the valve remains open.
-The cloud has the same effect as a <fetch-data type="spell">stinking cloud</fetch-data> spell (save DC 12), but the effect ends 1d4+1 rounds after the valve is closed or the tank runs out of fertilizer.
+The cloud has the same effect as a <wc-fetch type="spell">stinking cloud</wc-fetch> spell (save DC 12), but the effect ends 1d4+1 rounds after the valve is closed or the tank runs out of fertilizer.
 The tank contains enough fertilizer to spray for 10 rounds.

 As an action or a bonus action, a creature can turn the pipe 90 degrees in any direction.